-Mexico City is one of those places that you miss when you leave.
+Mexico City is one of those places that you really miss when you leave.
 Not only because of how vibrant and fun it is, but because of just how amazing the vegan food scene is.

 I’d put it up there as one of the best vegan travel destinations in the world, alongside the likes of Berlin and London.
 Which is no surprise when you come to find out that it is home to over 100 fully vegan food establishments!